benswift/benswift.github.io/_posts/2021-05-11-moving-to-the-school-of-cybernetics.md

 To my **School of Computing colleagues**, I really appreciate your collegiality, support and friendship over these past nine years (I started as a post-doc on 1 Jan '13).
-I'll still be around (SoCy will sit in the Birch building), and I'm keen to be a sounding board or collaborator.
+I'll still be around (the School of Cybernetics will sit in the Birch building), and I'm keen to be a sounding board or collaborator.
 There are a few people in particular who have trained and supported me to be the educator that I am today, and while I won't do the full "I'd like to thank..."
 Oscars acceptance speech thing, I hope you know who you are, and how much I appreciate it.

 To the **School of Computing admin team**, you're awesome.
 I'll miss hassling you on Teams to buy weird gear for the Laptop Ensemble.

-To my **current students**, I (and my new colleagues in SoCy) will make sure you don't get stuffed around.
+To my **current students**, I (and my new colleagues in the School of Cybernetics) will make sure you don't get stuffed around.
 I'll keep supervising all my current students till your projects are complete, and you won't notice much difference---just that from July onwards we might have our meetings in a different building.
 If you're in my new [ANU Extension Creative Computing](https://cs.anu.edu.au/courses/extn1019/) course, then there's good news as well---that course will keep going as planned.
 In fact, it's a high priority activity for the whole College, and there will be amazing doors that